dev28616/amazon_clone/README.md

 - **Search Functionality**: Allows users to search for products using keywords and filters.

-- **Shopping Cart**: Implements a shopping cart feature where users can add and remove items before checkout.

-- **User Authentication**: Includes user authentication functionality for login and registration.

 ## Technologies Used 💻

 - **HTML**: Markup language for structuring the web pages.